microsoft/dstoolkit-text2sql-and-imageprocessing/text_2_sql/README.md

 > [!NOTE]
 >
-> - Previous versions of this approach have now been moved to `previous_iterations/semantic_kernel`.
-These will not be updated.
+> See `GETTING_STARTED.md` for a step by step guide of how to use the accelerator.

 ## Why Text2SQL instead of indexing the database contents?